HotPatcher: A open source UE resource hot patching tool

 2020.02.19 Update

-• For the plugin, added support for including external files and folders while exporting releases, corresponding to directories with non-resource external files added during UE packaging.
-External file diffing (optional) is also supported; only modified or newly added files for specified external files and directories will be packed into the pak.
+• Added support for adding external files and folders when exporting release, corresponding to the non-resource external file directories added during UE packaging.
+Also supports diffing of external files (optional), only modified or newly added files will be packed into pak.

 2020.01.13 Update